jacksontm9/DCPS-Performance-Metrics/README.md

 # DCPS Peformance Metrics

 This project is an exploration of the District of Colombia Public School System's overall perfomance.
-For context, DCPS is classified as a large school system.
+For context, DCPS is classified as a large school system with over 100 schools, 40,000 students and 4,000 faculty members.
 DCPS publishes annual reports of several performance measures, but for the purposes of this project I analyzed PARCC assessment data, attendance data and enrollment data for academic school years 2017-2021.
 Using SQL I created ad hoc queries to uncover insights about DCPS's performance.

 #### PARCC Assessment (Partnership for Assessment of Readinesss for College & Careers)
 ---